ivan-markov-666/automation-qa-personas/project-context.md

 - **Test Case → PBI:** {FILL IN — e.g., "Every TC links to the ONE PBI that motivated it"}
 - **Bug → PBI:** {FILL IN — e.g., "Every Bug links to the PBI being tested"}
 - **Bug → Test Case(s):** {FILL IN — e.g., "Every Bug links to the TC(s) that uncovered it"}
+- **Bug on Board:** Open bugs (any state except Closed/Resolved) MUST be on the active sprint board.
+Bugs off-board are invisible to the team.
 - **Other relations:** {FILL IN}

 ## 7. Bug Evidence — Monitoring / Observability